stolostron/rhacm-docs/_pages/onboarding_software.md

 Links to software we use in our workflow.
 Feel free to use alternatives if you prefer, but it is better to start with the same software that our team uses so they can provide support if needed.

-# Essential

-Required for the work we do.

 ## Visual Studio Code

 [Download](https://code.visualstudio.com/download/)